andres20980/kasten-docs/docs/api.md

 You can delete an AuditConfig using the following command:
 This action will trigger the extended audit mechanism to stop sending logs to this Location Profile.
 © Copyright 2017-2024, Kasten, Inc.
+### latest_api_transformsets.md
+## Transform Sets
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+API Concepts
+AuditConfigs
+Profiles
+Policies
+Policy Presets
+Actions
+Transforms
+Transform Sets
+Example TransformSet Operations
+TransformSet API Type
+Blueprint Bindings
+Applications
+Restore Points
+Reports
+Repositories
+KastenDR
+StorageSecurityContext
+- API Concepts
+- AuditConfigs
+- Profiles
+- Policies
+- Policy Presets
+- Actions
+- Transforms
+- Transform Sets
+Example TransformSet Operations
+TransformSet API Type
+- Example TransformSet Operations
+- TransformSet API Type
+- Blueprint Bindings
+- Applications
+- Restore Points
+- Reports
+- Repositories
+- KastenDR
+- StorageSecurityContext
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Accessing Veeam Kasten
+- API and Command Line
+- Transform Sets
+A TransformSet custom resource (CR) is used to save and reuse the set of Transforms to be used in
+Restore Actions,
+Restore Cluster Actions and
+Policies.
+### Example TransformSet Operations
+- Create a TransformSet
+- Update a TransformSet
+- Using a TransformSet
+- Delete a TransformSet
+### Create a TransformSet
+The following example illustrates how to create a transform set that contains two transforms, one of which changes the deadline parameter value to 300 seconds and another one scales deployments to 3 replicas.
+### Update a TransformSet
+To update a TransformSet, edit the spec portion of a TransformSet CR using your preferred method of submitting resource changes with kubectl.
+Once the change is submitted, Veeam Kasten will re-validate the TransformSet and update .status.validation accordingly.
+Since Veeam Kasten processes API object changes asynchronously, to avoid confusion with a previous TransformSet status, it is recommended as convention that the status portion of the TransformSet is omitted when submitting changes.
+Warning
+### Using a TransformSet
+The following example illustrates how to use a TransformSet in a RestoreAction.
+The TransformSet will be applied to the restored application.
+### Delete a TransformSet
+A TransformSet can be deleted using the following command.
+### TransformSet API Type
+The following is a complete specification of a TransformSet CR.
+To learn more about the transforms structure, see Transforms.
+© Copyright 2017-2024, Kasten, Inc.
+### latest_api_repositories.md
+## Repositories
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+API Concepts
+AuditConfigs
+Profiles
+Policies
+Policy Presets
+Actions
+Transforms
+Transform Sets
+Blueprint Bindings
+Applications
+Restore Points
+Reports
+Repositories
+StorageRepository
+KastenDR
+StorageSecurityContext
+- API Concepts
+- AuditConfigs
+- Profiles
+- Policies
+- Policy Presets
+- Actions
+- Transforms
+- Transform Sets
+- Blueprint Bindings
+- Applications
+- Restore Points
+- Reports
+- Repositories
+StorageRepository
+- StorageRepository
+- KastenDR
+- StorageSecurityContext
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Accessing Veeam Kasten
+- API and Command Line
+- Repositories
+### StorageRepository
+A StorageRepository API resource is used to represent how Veeam Kasten backup data is stored at a particular location (represented by a Profile<api_profile>).
+Veeam Kasten will distribute backup data generated by a Policy<api_policy> run into one or more repositories, based on data type and deduplication domain.
+The API gives the user an insight into the status of these repositories, and provides a means of performing maintenance and management actions on them.
+### List StorageRepositories Example
+The following example illustrates listing all StorageRepositories created by a policy backing up two applications, each with PVCs.
+### Get StorageRepositories Details Example
+In addition to getting a StorageRepository, you can also query the details associated with the restore point.
+You would use the details sub-resource for that purpose.
+### Modify StorageRepository Background Maintenance Behavior
+Veeam Kasten will periodically run maintenance on the StorageRepositories it creates.
+Among other tasks, the maintenance process tidies up unused data, detects inconsistent states, and measures the overall storage usage over time.
+This behavior can be disabled on a per-repository basis by modifying the spec.disableMaintenance field.
+Additionally, the background operations performed on the repository will, by default, have a 10-hour timeout.
+The timeout can be customized as needed by setting the spec.backgroundProcessTimeout field.
+### Delete StorageRepository Example
+StorageRepository API resources can be deleted.
+Functionally, this only serves to clean up the API representation; no backup data will be deleted, and Veeam Kasten still tracks the associated repository data internally.
+After deletion, if the repository is used again (e.g., by creating a new backup), the StorageRepository API representation will be recreated.
+### StorageRepository API Type
+The following is a complete specification of the StorageRepository resource.
+© Copyright 2017-2024, Kasten, Inc.
+### latest_api_policypresets.md
+## Policy Presets
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+API Concepts
+AuditConfigs
+Profiles
+Policies
+Policy Presets
+Example PolicyPreset Operations
+PolicyPreset API Type
+Actions
+Transforms
+Transform Sets
+Blueprint Bindings
+Applications
+Restore Points
+Reports
+Repositories
+KastenDR
+StorageSecurityContext
+- API Concepts
+- AuditConfigs
+- Profiles
+- Policies
+- Policy Presets
+Example PolicyPreset Operations
+PolicyPreset API Type
+- Example PolicyPreset Operations
+- PolicyPreset API Type
+- Actions
+- Transforms
+- Transform Sets
+- Blueprint Bindings
+- Applications
+- Restore Points
+- Reports
+- Repositories
+- KastenDR
+- StorageSecurityContext
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Accessing Veeam Kasten
+- API and Command Line
+- Policy Presets
+A PolicyPreset custom resource (CR) is used to save and reuse configuration of Veeam Kasten Policies.
+Follow this page to learn more about using Veeam Kasten Policy Presets.
+A PolicyPreset specifies schedule, retention, location and infrastructure information, while Policy that uses a preset is supposed to specify application specific information.
+A detailed description of the schedule settings can be found in the Policy Scheduling section.
+For complete documentation of the PolicyPreset CR, refer to PolicyPreset API Type.
+### Example PolicyPreset Operations
+- Create a PolicyPreset
+- Update a PolicyPreset
+- Delete a PolicyPreset
+### Create a PolicyPreset
+The following example illustrates how to create a preset for policies which execute hourly, retain 24 hourly and 7 daily snapshots and export every daily snapshot with the same retention schedule as for snapshots (i.e. retain 7 daily exported snapshots).
+### Update a PolicyPreset
+To update a PolicyPreset, edit the spec portion of a PolicyPreset CR using your preferred method of submitting resource changes with kubectl.
+Once the change is submitted, Veeam Kasten will re-validate the PolicyPreset and update .status.validation accordingly.
+Since Veeam Kasten processes API object changes asynchronously, to avoid confusion with a previous PolicyPreset status, it is recommended as convention that the status portion of the PolicyPreset is omitted when submitting changes.
+Warning
+### Delete a PolicyPreset
+You can delete a PolicyPreset using the following command.
+All the policies that use the deleted preset will be automatically marked as invalid.
+### PolicyPreset API Type
+The following is a complete specification of the PolicyPreset CR.
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_api_storagesecuritycontexts.md
 ## StorageSecurityContext